yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

 ### **Encounters vs Appointments**
 Whilst the terms "Encounter" and "Appointment" might be used interchangably in everyday speach, in FHIR they have specific meanings:
  - An Appointment describes a plan for the future
- - An Encounter generally describes something that is happening now, or has occured in the past
+ - An Encounter generally describes something that is happening now, or has occurred in the past

  In general therefore:
   - An Appointment will lead to an Encounter - when the patient attends